FARRP-Sponsored Workshop Series

 - Detection methods and their role in validation of sanitation programs

-The Bureau of Chemical Safety in Health Canada's Food Directorate and the Food Allergy Research and Resource Program (FARRP) are sponsoring the Eighth Workshop on Food Allergen Methodologies to take place in Vancouver, BC Canada on May 5 – 8, 2014.
-The Eighth Workshop on Food Allergen Methodologies aims at gathering scientists, chemists, analysts and other representatives from government agencies, university, industry and consumer associations, to discuss issues related to detection, identification, characterization, and control of allergen residues in foods.
+The Bureau of Chemical Safety in Health Canada's Food Directorate and the Food Allergy Research and Resource Program (FARRP) sponsored the Eighth Workshop on Food Allergen Methodologies May 5-8, 2014 in Vancouver, BC Canada.
+The next workshop is scheduled for Spring, 2016.
+The Workshop on Food Allergen Methodologies aims at gathering scientists, chemists, analysts and other representatives from government agencies, university, industry and consumer associations, to discuss issues related to detection, identification, characterization, and control of allergen residues in foods.
+Sample topics of discussion are:

 - Approaches to regulation/control of food allergen